 Common causes of blood in the urine are:

-- infection of the bladder, or cystitis
+- infection of the bladder, urinary tract or kidney

 - a kidney stone

-- blood thinning medication
+- blood-thinning medication

-- a disease of blood.
+- a disease of the blood

 Blood in the urine can also be caused by: